Hurricane Ophelia (2017): Ireland

 Met Éireann, Ireland's national meteorological service, reported on 12 October that the storm would reach Ireland.
 On 14 October, it issued a 'Status Red' warning, its highest storm category, for portions of Ireland.
 Issuing such a warning more than 48 hours in advance was "unprecedented," as such warnings are normally issued within 24 hours of the event.
 On 15 October, the National Emergency Coordination Centre and Met Éireann convened to advise the public in relation to the post-tropical storm reaching Ireland.
 At 20:15 on the 15th, 'status red' was extended to all of Ireland, and all public education services were confirmed as cancelled.

-The Department of Education and Skills confirmed that all Montessoris, crèches, primary and post-primary schools would be closed on 16 and 17 October.
+The Department of Education confirmed that all Montessoris, crèches, primary and post-primary schools would be closed on 16 and 17 October.
 Other public services would be withdrawn such as Court and District Court services, third-level institutes such as UCC, CIT, University of Limerick, and Waterford Institute of Technology.
 Aer Lingus confirmed a number of flights from Cork Airport and Shannon Airport would be cancelled, with the likelihood of 50 flights being cancelled.
 All public transport previously scheduled within the red alert zone were cancelled including bus, rail and ferry journeys.
 Bus Éireann announced the cancellation of school bus services for the west of Ireland after Met Éireann issued a rare Status Red warning affecting the south western and western counties of Wexford, Waterford, Cork, Kerry, Clare, Mayo and Galway.
 The Department of Housing, Planning and Local Government confirmed members of the public should not make any unnecessary journeys especially travelling within the red level warning areas and the department reiterated the storm's potential risk to life.